 In the event of a prolonged lockdown or more severe scenario it may be appropriate to liaise with the emergency services to arrange a Reception Centre for family members outside of the cordoned off area.

-Lockdown alarm is not monitored externally so the school has to make contact – doesn’t have to assigned to one person in case they are absent – multiple 999 calls aren’t a bad thing and will raise the PDA if an immediate threat.
+Lockdown alarm is not monitored externally so the school has to make contact with the emergency services depending on the threat.
+Any staff member can alert the emergency services.

 Communication with Parents and Carers

 Academy lockdown procedures, especially arrangements for communicating with parents and carers, should be routinely shared with parents and carers, although it is not advisable to share entire lockdown plans.
 In the event of an actual lockdown, it is strongly advised that any incident or development is communicated to parents and carers as soon as is practicable.
 Parents and carers will obviously be concerned but regular communication of accurate information will help to alleviate undue anxiety.
+This will be done by the Office Manager following consultation with the Senior Leadership Team.

 Information to share with parents and carers